iooe/laravel-comments/readme.md

 All comments are stored in a single table with a polymorphic relation for content and a one-to-many relation for the user who posted the comment.

-Example is php realization - is bad way.
+Example with backend render realization - is bad way.
 Good way is using api for get data through JS and build ui with Vue js (or any another library).

 ### Features